ng572/blog/_posts/2023-02-02-climate-noise-and-trends.md

 A random walk has infinite variance, while a deterministic trend has finite variance.
 It can be incredible useful to know the nature of a series.

-A time series that is increasing may either be a Random walk with drift or Deterministic trend.
+A time series that is increasing may either be a `Random walk with drift` or `Deterministic trend`.

-The Dicky-Fuller test will help us find out.
+The `Dicky-Fuller test` will help us find out.
 For more details see the pdf below.

 For example, discovering a weather pattern is a deterministic trend may help the government plan the future with more certainty.